-Sniffer: In order to provide an easier way to analyze wireless traffic, the AWK-4131A supports a "Sniffer" mode to co-work with Wireshark packet sniffer software.
+Sniffer: In order to provide an easier way for our customers to analyze wireless traffic, the AWK-3131A supports a "Sniffer" mode to co-work with Wireshark packet sniffer software.

 Although it is more convenient to use dynamic bridging, there is a limitation-the Client can only transmit IP-based packets between its wireless interface (WLAN) and Ethernet interface (LAN); other types of traffic (such as IPX and AppleTalk) are not forwarded.